-Flat Fee means just that - clients pay an agreed upon Annual fee based on specific clients’ needs and complexity.
-NO hidden fees, no commissions, no revenue kickbacks from investment companies, A Flat Fee doesn’t change when portfolio size grows due to addition of assets or growth due to market performance.
+Flat Fee means just that - clients pay an agreed upon annual fee based on specific client needs and complexity.
+No hidden fees, no commissions, no revenue kickbacks from investment companies, A Flat Fee doesn’t change when portfolio size grows due to addition of assets or growth due to market performance.

 A financial fiduciary is obligated by oath to act with prudent skill, care and diligence exclusively for the benefit of the client (“loyalty”).
 Additionally, the client’s financial interests must be the priority with every conversation and strategy recommendation.